matter-labs/l2-intro-pre-ethdenver/README.md

 To deploy the contract, just set your wallet's private key in the `.env` file (you'll have to rename it first), and run the command `yarn hardhat deploy-zksync --script deploy-greeter.ts`.

 To verify the contract you can use the [zkSync Explorer](https://goerli.explorer.zksync.io/).
 You'll have to select the solidity and zksolc compiler versions to match the ones from the [`hardhat.config.ts` file](./hardhat.config.ts) and also enter the constructor params, which are printed in the terminal by the [`deploy-greeter.ts` script](./deploy/deploy-greeter.ts).

+> GitPOAP!
+Once deployed and verified, add your contract to the [Deployments.md] file following the same format.

 ### 4. Create and deploy an ERC20 contract